3 Tips to Break Toxic Generational Patterns NOW!

-You can’t break generational patterns or traumas if you don’t know what they are.
-Generational Patterns are “A cycle of behavior, thinking, and coping that was inherited from your parents, ancestors, guardians, and/or childhood environment to deal with actual or perceived trauma,” according to Adorned Heart’s definition.
+You can break generational patterns or traumas once you know what they are.
+Generational Patterns are “A cycle of behavior, thinking, and coping that was inherited from your parents, ancestors, guardians, and/or childhood environment to deal with actual or perceived trauma.”

 Every family has a unique way that they do things.
 Some families are overly passive to avoid dealing with issues.
 While some families are aggressive and don’t let any issue go unnoticed.
-When a child grows up in a home with “dysfunction” they learn bad patterns.
+When a child grows up in a home with passive OR aggressive “dysfunctions” they learn bad patterns.
 This is how generational problems are passed on.

 Breaking cycles of toxicity and dysfunctional behaviors is a commitment that many people are not brave enough to start or strong enough to finish.
 It often feels impossible – Almost like you’re trying to break a strong metal chain with your hand.
 But, if you start the journey you won’t regret it!